hay-kot/scaffold/docs/docs/scaffold-file.md

 ```

 !!! tip
-    Computed variables are generally of type `string` however, there is special handling for boolean and integer types.
+    Computed variables are generally of type string however, there is special handling for boolean and integer types.
 Scaffold will attempt to parse the resulting string into a boolean, and then an integer.

+    Boolean parsing is stricker to avoid accidentally parsing an integer into a boolean.

+    - `false` `False` and `FALSE` will be corsed into `false`
+    - `true` `True` and `TRUE` will be corsed into `true`

 ### Rewrites